iMattPro/similartopics/README.md

 * ACP Module is complete
 * Migrations is complete
 * To-do: Core events/listeners are working.
 Need to make sure they are coded to guidelines (once published)
-* To-do: Template events need to be added to prosilver and subsilver2 by phpBB (currently being requested)
 * To-do: contrib styles and add ons will need to be addressed
 * To-do: support non-FULLTEXT searches?